hasura/graphql-engine/remote-schemas.md

 Merge remote GraphQL schemas with GraphQL Engine's Postgres-based schema to query all your GraphQL types from the same endpoint.
 Remote schemas are ideal for use cases such as:

-* Customizing mutations (*e.g. running validations before inserts*)
+* Customizing mutations (*e.g. running validations before inserts*).
-* Supporting features like payments, etc. and providing a consistent interface to access them i.e. behind the GraphQL Engine's API
+* Supporting features like payments, etc. and providing a consistent interface to access them i.e. behind the GraphQL Engine's API.
-* Fetching disparate data from other sources (*e.g. from a weather API or another database*)
+* Fetching disparate data from other sources (*e.g. from a weather API or another database*).

 To support custom business logic, you'll need to create a custom GraphQL server (see [boilerplates](community/boilerplates/remote-schemas)) and merge its schema with GraphQL Engine's.